 Some rheumatoid arthritis medications interfere with the immune system’s activity.
 By interrupting the events that lead to inflammation, these medications help block inflammation and prevent structural damage to the joints.

 “If you’re concerned you have rheumatoid arthritis, it’s important to see a doctor fairly soon,” Felson advises.
 “Your joints can be damaged by the process of arthritis, and that damage cannot be reversed, so it’s important to get treatment as early as possible.”

 Researchers continue to explore what causes arthritis.
-A better understanding of the factors involved might lead to new treatment approaches. play a significant role in many types of arthritis.
+A better understanding of the factors involved might lead to new treatment approaches.
+Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. play a significant role in many types of arthritis.
 For example, scientists have linked certain immune system genes with a tendency to develop rheumatoid arthritis.
 Genes involved in how uric acid is processed have been tied to gout.

 For osteoarthritis, Jordan estimates that up to 30% to 60% of your risk may lie in the genes you inherited from your parents.
 “The tricky part, though, is that it’s not a single gene,” Jordan explains.
 “It’s a lot of different genes that interact with each other and with the environment to cause the disease.”